ibm-cloud-docs/databases-for-enterprisedb/old-howto-migration-oracle.md

     ```
 4. Fix all the constraints and make sure your are getting 100% coverage successfully

-### Export converted schema from migration portal to EnterpriseDB formation:
+### Export converted schema from migration portal to EnterpriseDB formation
-1. Target the created {{site.data.keyword.databases-for-enterprisedb}} formation and get the connection info
+1. Target the created edb-migration formation and get the connection information
     ```text
        icdctl f edb-migration
     ```
-    for example:
+    For example:
     ```text
        Connections:
            postgres://edb-migration.9e905d830c72461aba945f7788bbee87.databases.appdomain.cloud:32338